ddopson/underscore-cli/README.md

 If you are used to seeing "_.map", note that because we arn't worried about keeping the global namespace clean, [many useful functions](dead_link_for_now) (including all of underscore.js) are exposed as globals.

-Of course 'mapping' a function to a dataset is super common, so as a shortcut, it's exposed as a first-class command:
+Of course 'mapping' a function to a dataset is super common, so as a shortcut, it's exposed as a first-class command where your expression is auto-wrapped in "function (value, key, list) { return ... }".

     echo '[1, 2, 3, 4]' | underscore map 'value+1'